SaishJ/React-Native-Basics/Readme.md

     > `flexGrow` describes how any space within a container should be distributed among its children along the main axis.
 A container will distribute any remaining space according to the flex grow values specified by its children.
 To fill available space

   - flexShrink:

     > `flexShrink` describes how to shrink children along the main axis in the case in which the total size of the children overflows the size of the container on the main axis.

+  - absolute and relative positioning:

+    > The position type of an element defines how it is positioned within its parent.

+    - relative (default value): An element is positioned relatively.
+This means an element is positioned according to the normal flow of the layout, and then offset relative to that position based on the values of top, right, bottom, and left.
+The offset does not affect the position of any sibling or parent elements.
+It moves the item relative to current position without changing the layout around them.

+    - absolute: An element doesn't take part in the normal layout flow.
+It is instead laid out independent of its siblings.
+The position is determined based on the top, right, bottom, and left values.
+It moves the item relative to its parent and laied out around it.